- What Is Pranayama?

 One question that is often asked is: “Is Pranayama Safe During Pregnancy?”
 While it is safe, there are some common unsafe pranic breaths for pregnancy such as:

 - Taking forceful breaths rapidly

 Consulting with your doctor or gynaecologist when practising specific pranayama techniques is recommended.
 This is because your body undergoes changes week-by-week during pregnancy.

 Benefits of Pranayama

-Pranayama has multiple benefits for pregnant women and by practicing such techniques, one can enjoy multifold advantages.
-Here are several reasons why one should practice pranayama during early pregnancy:
+Pranayama has multiple benefits for pregnant women and by practising such techniques, one can enjoy multi-fold advantages.
+Here are several reasons why one should practise pranayama during early pregnancy: